-Some nature soundtracks have been specifically designed as sleep music, and combine soothing nature sounds with calming instrumental melodies.
-These can work especially well if you like nature sounds but your partner prefers classical music.
+Some nature soundtracks have been designed explicitly as sleep music, combining soothing nature sounds with instrumental melodies like piano music.
+These can work exceptionally well if you like nature sounds but your partner prefers classical music.

 Some of us just aren’t into recorded nature sounds or classical music.
 For some people, a calm and steady human voice is the ticket.
-If there’s no one around to sing to you, there are wonderful recorded sung lullabies to help you go to sleep.
+If there’s no one around to sing to you, there are wonderful recorded sung lullabies.
 You can also learn these lullabies yourself and sing them to your little ones (your voice is their favourite…no matter how well you sing!).

 Here are some folk lullabies and lullabies from movies:

 Here are some pop songs that could be sung as a lullaby:

 Here are some recorded pop songs you may enjoy: